-I'm best to work with Tinubu as Senate President - Kalu
+I'm best to work with Tinubu as senate president - Kalu

 “I told Nigerians that Tinubu is not sick and that he would return soon and a few days after I made that comment, today you can see for yourself that he is here.

 “So, this shows that our President-elect is fit and fully ready for the Job of leading Nigerians just like I said.
-I just came to congratulate and officially welcome him back to the country and we are ready to support him in the task ahead.
+I just came to congratulate and officially welcome him back to the country and we are ready to support him for the task ahead

 Disclaimer